theomessin/vue-chat-scroll/README.md

 ### usage instructions

-Add `v-sticky-scroll` as an attribute on the element you wish to always scroll to the bottom of:
+Add `v-sticky-bottom-scroll` as an attribute on the element you wish to always scroll to the bottom of:

 ```html
 <div class='i-wish-this-would-scroll' v-sticky-scroll></div>